With taxpayers’ help, Delta posts $652 million profit in 2Q

 Corporate travel is showing signs of life.
 Delta estimates it was 40% of normal in the second quarter, up from 20% in the first quarter, and Bastian expects it will hit 60% in September.

+International travel is still deeply depressed.
+Bastian said bookings to continental Europe surged once Americans were allowed to visit many places there.
+But the United Kingdom remains mostly off-limits to Americans and the United States still bars most foreigners from entering, so Delta is offering only half its normal number of transatlantic flights this summer.

 Bastian cited COVID-19 variants as the biggest threat to the budding travel recovery.
-Fear around the variants is delaying the reopening of international borders but is having no effect on U.S. bookings even as they spread across the country, Bastian said.
+Fear around the variants is delaying the reopening of international borders but is having no effect on domestic bookings, Bastian said — even as U.S. virus cases have doubled over the past three weeks.

 Delta’s adjusted loss works out to $1.07 per share, which was better than Wall Street expected.
 Analysts surveyed by FactSet were looking for a loss of $1.38 per share.

-Revenue plunged to $7.13 billion from $12.57 billion two years ago — 2020 was such a lost cause that airlines aren’t even comparing this year’s results to last year.
+Revenue, excluding sales from its fuel refinery, was $6.3 billion, $100 million better than analysts expected but still down 49% from the second quarter of 2019 — 2020 was such a lost cause that airlines aren’t even comparing this year’s results to last year.

 With a smaller workforce, Delta cut its labor and profit sharing costs by 36%, or more than $1 billion.
 It spent 31% less on fuel, or or $804 million, than it did in 2019.